 Option 1 – Download and install the driver manually

-Once you’ve downloaded the right driver for your system, double-click on the downloaded file and follow the on-screen instructions to install it.
+Once you’ve downloaded the right driver for your system, double-click the downloaded file and follow the on-screen instructions to install it.

 Option 2 – Automatically update your audio driver (recommended)